DavidBrown-0223/DavidBrown_Portfolio/README.md

 ***

 ## Education
-I did my undergraduate at Loyola University Maryland where I earned a Bachelor of Business Administration (BBA) with a concentration in Information Systems and Data Analytics.
+I recieved my bachelors degree at Loyola University Maryland where I earned a Bachelor of Business Administration (BBA) with a concentration in Information Systems and Data Analytics.

 ***